eden-ecommerce/skills/README.md

 - If the task appears deceptively simple, identify hidden complexity
 ````

-## Example STRUCTURE.md file (stored in /.cursor/rules/STRUCTURE.md)
+## Example AGENTS.md file (stored in root repository directory)

 ```
 Context:
-- you MUST use the /caveman full skill to keep prompt token usage minimal and to the point
+- you MUST use the /caveman full skill
-- you MUST only run project script commands using pnpm
+- you MUST only run project script commands using pnpm in the correct docker container
 - all styling implemented with tailwindcss - utilise packages like tailwind-merge and tailwind-variants
-- all network requests MUST be handled using react query hook files with client hook and server fetch method
+- all network requests MUST be handled using react query hook files
 - consider page performance when constructing component hierarchy identifying component boundaries and verifying tradeoffs between server/client and partial prerendering with Suspense
-- you MUST always follow the plan below before starting the code implementation
 - render all icons using LucideIcons pnpm package

-Plan:
-1. Plan Context with Git Diff (high model)
-   a.
-Scope out task taking in to consideration the users changes using git diff command
-   b.
-Propose a component hierarchy - and make sure to utilise existing components in the project or if a new reusable Presenter component needs to be created
-   c.
-Critique proposed task plan and hierarchy - taking the following issues into condideration; user journey edge cases, data validation, component boundaries for page performance
-   d.
-Propose a QA testing plan for the user to follow
-3. Manual Revise Plan with Grill Me
-   a. use the /grill-me-with-docs skill to question the user and remove amiguity from the task scope
-4. Implement (auto efficiency model)
-   a. create a new worktree off of the current branch to isolate changes made
-   b. stick to the accepted plan and begin code implementation
-   c. once implementation is complete test changes using lint and formatting scripts in package.json
-5. Manual User Review
-   b. follow the QA testing plan and utilise the /grill-me skill to gain important and scoped feedback to the changes made
-   c. work through and stage git changes made when feature has been successfully implemented and verified by the user manually - ensure secrets are protected using .gitignore
-6. Feedback Loop (auto efficiency model)
-   a. maintain our project CONTEXT.md file with ubiquitous language terminology and concepts as we develop new features - ensure no secrets are included in .md files
-7. Documentation
-   a. ask the user whether you should generate a new feature document - if verified manually by the user utilise the skills in /.claude/skills/documentation/* to create visual diagrams mapping user/logic flow and database/class entity relationships

 Coding Standards:
 - never use any or unknown you MUST always infer types from a method result or a generate api sdk/types or package types